 When I returned to the UK, I was to use Cuba as a setting for scenes in two books.
 First came Murder Maker, a novella for the TEFL market aimed at people learning to speak English.
 It’s about woman who becomes a serial killer as a result of being cruelly dumped by her partner.
 Yes, I admit it, it was my therapy book.

-Later, I wrote Taming Tom Jones, which was published by Crooked Cat Publishing last year.
-In Taming Tom Jones, I wanted to move two of my female characters out of their usual environment to throw a spotlight on the nature of their friendship.
+Later, I wrote For Hannah With Love.
+In For Hannah, With Love, I wanted to move two of my female characters out of their usual environment to throw a spotlight on the nature of their friendship.

 Havana proved to be perfect for this.
 The rambling, decaying streets of Havana play on your imagination and feel full of mystery and the potential for adventure.
 Even danger.
 Just right for the dynamics of a friendship to be exposed.
-Jen, one of my main characters in Taming Tom Jones, is a bit adrift as a person; carried on the tide of other peoples’ wishes and desires.
+Jen, one of my main characters in For Hannah, With Love, is a bit adrift as a person; carried on the tide of other peoples’ wishes and desires.
 Her time in Cuba acts as one stepping stone to her taking back control of her life, Just as, I suppose, my time in Cuba did for me.

 So, I want to finish off by thanking them and their country for what they gave me for those two weeks I visited.
 I arrived feeling completely vulnerable and depleted, and left with a thousand experiences and memories to bring my characters and stories to vibrant life.